AndreaBe99/computer-vision-project/README.md

     python3 app.py
     ```

-## Step to deploy on Google Cloud Platform
+## Steps to deploy on Google Cloud Platform

 1. Create a bucket if it not exists.